 Tom Wilkinson biography

-Born Thomas Geoffrey Wilkinson on February 5, 1948, in Leeds, West Yorkshire, England, Tom Wilkinson was raised in Canada, Cornwell and Yorkshire.
+Actor Thomas Geoffrey Wilkinson was born on February 5, 1948, in Leeds, West Yorkshire, England.
+Wilkinson was raised in Canada, Cornwell and Yorkshire.
 Wilkinson was a restless, lost youth until a concerned headmistress introduced him to the theater.
 He studied at Kent University before enrolling at London's Royal Academy of Dramatic Art.
 Wilkinson began performing soon after graduation at the Nottingham Playhouse, then joined the Royal Shakespeare Company in the early 1980s.

 Though he garnered good reviews on stage, Wilkinson soon switched to film, debuting in 1987's First Among Equals.
 His breakthrough role came in Ang Lee's lush 1995 period drama Sense and Sensibility followed by a hilarious turn in 1997's The Full Monty, which earned the actor a BAFTA award as well as an international audience.
 Other notable films include Shakespeare in Loveand The Patriot.